emurray2/Resume/ChordDetection/README.md

 # Chord Detection

 A project group project I contributed to for Audio Content Analysis (MUSI 6201) at Georgia Tech.
+Our goal was to be able to detect musical chords being played on a piano through Music Information Retreival (MIR) techniques, such as feature extraction.

 Credits: Andrew Ionascu, Anish Nair, Isaac Hong, Evan Murray